dushyantRathore/HILTI_project/README.md

 ```sh
 python3 smartcontract.py
 ```
+This file implements the smart contract and payment system.

 ```sh
 python3 upload_units_raspi.py & python paymentchain.py
 ```
+upload_units_raspi.py uploads the sample units from Raspberry pi to blockchain network.

 Install `ngrok`, tunnel the port 5000 using ngrok to get a url.
 Here's the command for it,
 ```sh